callum-hart/immutable-styles/README.md

 ### Have any websites been built without overrides?

 Yes.
 Immutable Styles evolved from an earlier open-source project of mine called [mono](https://callum-hart.gitbooks.io/mono/).
-As part of monos R&D I built three proof of concept websites without any CSS overrides:
+As part of monos R&D I built three websites without using any CSS overrides:

 | Facebook | YouTube | YouTube (Dark) |
 | --- | --- | --- |